Text: Matthew 25:35-45 (“when did we serve you, Lord?”)

 Nor does the realization that sovereignty is distributed among 7.8 billion humans do away with the hard work of developing leadership skills.
 This fall we looked at some of these – discerning reality from fantasy; communicating without judgement and in awareness of one’s feelings; being able to inspire; being accountable and responsible for our actions; and developing a sense of purpose in community.
 There are many others aspects of leadership we could discuss.

 But I end today with the same message with which I began on August 23.
-We are the hero for which we have been searching.
+We are the hero for whom we have been searching.

 Some may find this idea too daunting.
 Do we really want to be a sovereign?
 Isn’t the job of king or president too big be desirable?